 Introduction

-Four Types of Digital Transformation
+Four Types of Digital Transformation: Which One Applies to You?

 Digital transformation is often categorized into four main types, each targeting a different part of the organization, though they often work together to create a complete transformation.